AndrasKovacs/staged/rts/RegionGraph3.md

 	open    : {A : CompTy} → ↑(CompPtr A) → ■ (↑A)
 ```

-`■ (↑A)` ensures that no object-level free variables appear in the generated
+`■ (↑A)` ensures that no object-level free variables will appear in the generated
-code.
+code for the computation.

 We can use this to implement transparent closures, where the capture is visible
 in the type: